chrislyz/chrislyz.github.io/content/post/2024-07-08-LLM-Evaluations/index.md

 ### BLEU

-The Bilingual Evaluation Understudy (BLEU) measures similarity (or quality) between the machine-translated text and human-labeled reference based on n-gram overlap.
-BLEU often evaluates the model in machine translation tasks.
+The Bilingual Evaluation Understudy (BLEU) measures similarity (or quality) between the response and reference based on n-gram overlap.
+It was previously designed to evaluate the machine-translated text and human-labeled reference, while it has been widely used to evaluate summary tasks.

 #### Modified N-gram Precision